Thrillberg/elixir-books-notes/basics.md

 end
 ```

+# Clauses

-**Clauses — Elixir matches against the parameter to determine which one to use**
+Elixir matches against the parameter to determine which one to use

 ```elixir
 defmodule Factorial do